brickfrog/justin.vc/content/posts/reminder-check-doom-defaults-agenda.md

 would set things correctly until I next restarted the emacs server / client.

 I ended up getting annoyed and asking for help on
-{{% sidenote "f1"  "Mastodon" %}}  I joined this particular instance cause it seemed pretty open, without mass fediblocking and such. {{% /sidenote %}}
+{{% sidenote "f1"  "Mastodon" %}}  I joined this particular instance cause it seemed pretty open, without mass fediblocking and such.
+(RIP emacs.ch - 2025) {{% /sidenote %}}
 (<https://emacs.ch>).
 where a helpful person by the name of Sylvain Soliman ([@soliman@pouet.chapril.org](https://pouet.chapril.org/@soliman)) pointed me in the direction of Doom's